 Pour the oil into a large roasting tin and heat on the hob.
 Carefully arrange the potatoes in one layer in the tin – the oil should be so hot it sizzles when the potatoes go in.
 Turn them so they’re evenly coated in oil and roast for 40 mins, turning halfway through cooking.

 Drain off the oil and season with salt.
 Cook for a further 5 mins.

-Leftover potatoes may not be as crispy but they’re are perfect crushed into an omelette, mashed up and then fried on a medium heat with a couple of beaten eggs and leftover roast dinner veg thrown in for delicious bubble and squeak.
-You could even serve with leftover roast dinner for an epic lunch the next day - the possibilities are endless!
+Leftover potatoes may not be as crispy but they’re perfect crushed into an omelette or mashed up and then fried on a medium heat with a couple of beaten eggs and leftover roast dinner veg thrown in for delicious bubble and squeak.
+You could even serve with leftover roast dinner for an epic lunch the next day – the possibilities are endless!

 If you’re looking to make perfectly roasted potatoes, you’ll want to make sure your potatoes are dry once they’ve been boiled.
 Make sure they are drained thoroughly and shake to break the potatoes up slightly.
 Wet potatoes won’t crisp as well.
 You also want to make sure that the oil in the tray is hot before adding your potatoes too.

 If you’re trying to cut calories or looking to be a bit healthier we’d recommend swapping standard oil or goose fat for a healthier option instead.
 Coconut oil, peanut oil and sunflower oil are a good option but olive oil is considered one of the more healthier oils.
 If you’re looking for an all-natural choice then roasting potatoes in meat juices is the way forward.

 How to get your roast potatoes really crispy